Employment and training

 Equal treatment in access to jobs and training

-EU law (Directive 2006/54/EC) aims to ensure that men and women are treated equally in access to:
+EU law (Gender Equality Recast Directive 2006/54/EC) aims to ensure that men and women are treated equally with regard to:

 - vocational training;

 - career advancement;

 The principle of equal treatment means that there should be no direct or indirect discrimination on grounds of sex in employment and occupation.
 The rules also prohibit:

 - instructions to discriminate.